unvt/design-2021-05/README.md

 ## 2. Style
 Generate a `style.json` which conform to
 [Style Specifications](https://docs.mapbox.com/mapbox-gl-js/style-spec/)
-and in harmony with a Vector Tile Design Configuration.
+and in harmony with a VT Design Configuration.

 [Human-Optimized Config Object Notation (HOCON)](https://github.com/lightbend/config#using-hocon-the-json-superset) was introduced to organize the style configuration layer-wise because in most cases a `style.json` is large and complex.

 ### Style Designer's product
-Vector Tile Style Configuration.
+VT Style Configuration.
 A set of HOCON files (\*.conf) in most cases.

 ## 3. Host
-Host the product such as vector tiles or style files on the Web.
+Host the product on the Web.

 In the case of smaller Source Data, first we host the product locally using [budo](https://github.com/mattdesl/budo), and then use